erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ### Comprehension

 1. Can you explain how Longest Common Subsequence works in your own words?
-2. What is the key insight or algorithm that makes Longest Common Subsequence efficient?
+2. What is the key insight or strategy that makes Longest Common Subsequence efficient?

 ### Analysis